AeneasVerif/aeneas/README.md

 - **no concurrent execution**: long-term effort.
 We plan to address coarse-grained parallelism as a long-term goal.

-## Formalisation
+## Formalization

-The translation has been formalised and published at ICFP2022: [Aeneas: Rust verification by functional translation](https://dl.acm.org/doi/abs/10.1145/3547647) ([long version](https://arxiv.org/abs/2206.07185)).
+The translation has been formalized and published at ICFP2022: [Aeneas: Rust verification by functional translation](https://dl.acm.org/doi/abs/10.1145/3547647) ([long version](https://arxiv.org/abs/2206.07185)).